lavgen/WikileaksAPI-project/README.md

 leakgroup= ‘leakgroup name’ ex: leakgroup=Global Intelligence Files

 **Specify how many links to get back (count) :**
-*if you don't specify count you will get all links under that leakgroup*
+*if you don't specify count you will get 50 links under that leakgroup*

 count= ‘number’ ex:count=15